Make sleep your priority when you’re traveling for business – your health will thank you!

 Quick Do’s and Don’ts for work travel

-- Do let the sunshine in – Exposing yourself to sun during the day helps regulate your internal sleep clock that can be thrown out-of-whack a bit from changing time zones.
+- Do let the sunshine in – Exposing yourself to the sun during the day helps regulate your internal sleep clock that can be thrown out-of-whack a bit from changing time zones.

-- Don’t drink too much coffee – A go-to-wake-up-solution is to reach for that Columbian blend, but this can have a negative effect on sleep later.
+- Don’t drink too much coffee – A go-to-wake-up-solution is to reach for that Colombian blend, but this can have a negative effect on sleep later.
 Stop caffeine intake 4 to 6 hours before its lights out.

 - Do allow for a nap – A quick power nap can set you up for a good burst of needed energy.

 - Do relax before bed – Allow for your brain and body to slowly work its way to relaxation by sticking to your normal nighttime rituals.
-I know when I try to throw my head on the pillow right away I keep myself awake by thinking off all the things I have to do the next day.

 - Don’t go to bed hungry – Or with a full heavy meal in your belly.
 Both of these extremes can keep you up at night.